otrw/docker-projects/libation/README.md

   rmcrackan/libation:latest
 ```

-Check... :
+Check:
 - `$(pwd)/config` contains your `AccountSettings.json` and `Settings.json`.
-- You have already created the `config` folder in your current directory before running the command.
+- The `config` folder exists in your current directory before running the command.
-- The persmissions for writing to `./config` are set correctly should there be any issues with access:
+- File permissions allow container UID `1001` to write:
   ```bash
   sudo chown -R 1001:1001 ./config
   ```

 ---

+**TODO**
+- Replace `Settings.json` with the **LIBATION_BOOKS_DIR** environment variable.
+- Add a database directory mapping.
+- Add a database environemt variable.
+- Re-enable `:ro` for the config once all runtimes writes have been relocated